Skip to Content

 One-week Borders and Wales by train itinerary

-Explore the Borders and Wales by train on this one-week itinerary, which features the best of the region – from castles and cable cars to steam trains and seaside towns.
-Starting in Cardiff, the route takes in the unpoilt Welsh Marches on its way to Shrewsbury before crossing back into Wales and travelling up the coast past Victorian seaside resorts and Snowdonia’s mountains on its way to Chester.
-This itinerary shows you which trains to take, how much they cost, how to book and what to see and do along the way.
+Explore the Borders and Wales by train in just one week on this rail itinerary, featuring some of the region’s highlights – from castles and cable cars to steam trains and seaside towns.
+Starting in Cardiff, the route takes in the unpoilt Welsh Marches on its way to Shrewsbury before crossing back into Wales and travelling up the coast past Victorian seaside resorts and the mountains of Snowdonia (Eryri) on its way to Chester.

 The Borders and Wales by train map